Written by Editorial Team

 Folic acid is one perfect nutrient that holds your hand in positive support right from when you conceive to when you breastfeed.
 Also known as folate, it is a B-Vitamin, extremely beneficial for the good health of you and the baby.

-In fact, doctors even suggest women to start taking folate right since when they are trying to conceive.
+In fact, doctors even suggest women to start taking folate right from when they are trying to conceive.
 It is a friend from the instant you think of conceiving to breastfeeding.

 In This Article